 Children might find their hair gets oilier, and they need to wash it more.
 This is normal.

 Children will get their second molars at around 13 years of age.
 Third molars – ‘wisdom teeth’ – might appear between 14 and 25 years.
-These teeth can appear in singles, pairs, as a full set of four wisdom teeth – or not at all.
+These teeth can appear in singles, pairs, as a full set of 4 wisdom teeth – or not at all.
 Healthy teeth and gums are vital to your teenage child’s health, so teenage dental care is important.

 Puberty and children with additional needs